HDFC Bank Q1 Results Review: Deposit Growth, Balancing Advances Key, Say Analysts

 Deposits and loan growth were flat QoQ, which is tad disappointing.

-Expect modest loan growth over next 3-4 years as bank tries to lower loan-to-deposit ratio to pre-merger levels of 85-90%
+Expects modest loan growth over the next three–four years as the bank tries to lower loan-to-deposit ratio to pre-merger levels of 85-90%.

 Nomura